 We own interests in three California limited liability companies.
 The ownership interests are: 33.33% in the Bay Area Transit Oriented Affordable Housing Fund, LLC ("Bay Area TOD"), 33.33% in MATCH, LLC, and 25% in GSAF, LLC.
-We also own a 20% interest in a Georgia limited liability company, CDFI Coalition Revolving Fund, LLC ("CCRF.").
+We also own a 20% interest in a Georgia limited liability company, CDFI Coalition Revolving Fund, LLC ("CCRF").
 The companies were created to provide capital for the acquisition, construction, and/or rehabilitation of affordable housing and community development projects.
 These interests are accounted for under the equity method of accounting.

-Our investment in Bay Area TOD, MATCH, LLC, GSAF, LLC and CCRF totaled \$1.6 million and \$1.2 million at December 31, 2021 and 2020, respectively.
-Our equity increase in earnings of unconsolidated partnerships for these companies totaled \$464,000 and \$723,000 for the years ended December 31, 2021 and 2020, respectively.
+Our investment in Bay Area TOD, MATCH, LLC, GSAF, LLC and CCRF totaled \$2.2 million and \$1.6 million at December 31, 2022 and 2021, respectively.
+Our equity increase in earnings of unconsolidated partnerships for these companies totaled \$567,000 and \$464,000 for the years ended December 31, 2022 and 2021, respectively.
 The net assets of these entities are not available to pay our obligations, and the creditors of these entities have no recourse to our assets.

-EPF Growth Fund, LLC ("EPF") was formed in March 2021 to provide unsecured working capital and predevelopment loans for Black, Indigenous and People of Color as well as other historically-marginalized individual leaders in the real estate industry.
+EPF Growth Fund, LLC ("EPF") was formed in March 2021 to provide unsecured working capital and predevelopment loans for Black, Indigenous and People of Color as well as other historicallymarginalized individual leaders in the real estate industry.
 Partners is the managing member with a 0.01% interest.
 We hold a 99.99% member interest and contributed \$5 million in 2021, our full capital commitment.
 Since Partners controls EPF, we do not consolidate EPF, and account for our interest under the equity method of accounting.
-Our investment in EPF as of December 31, 2021 totaled \$4.4 million, and our equity decrease in earnings totaled \$560,000 for the year ended December 31, 2021.
+Our investment in EPF as of December 31, 2022 and 2021 totaled \$3.9 million and \$4.4 million, respectively.
+Our equity decrease in earnings totaled \$516,000 and \$560,000 for the years ended December 31, 2022 and 2021, respectively.

-We are also a 0.01% limited partner of Columbia Apartments LP.
-During 2017, we provided a \$5 million capital contribution and are to receive a 6% annual return.
-Our earnings and return of capital are in a first priority position.
-Our investment in Columbia Apartments LP totaled \$3.9 million and \$4.2 million at December 31, 2021 and 2020, respectively.
-This interest is accounted for under the equity method of accounting.
+We were also a 0.01% limited partner of Columbia Apartments LP.
+During 2017, we provided a \$5 million capital contribution and were to receive a 6% annual return.
+Our earnings and return of capital were in a first priority position.
+Our equity interest in the partnership was redeemed in 2022, with a gain of \$1.5 million.
+The gain is included in other revenue on the accompanying statement of activities.
+Our investment in Columbia Apartments LP totaled \$0 and \$3.9 million at December 31, 2022 and 2021, respectively.
+This interest was accounted for under the equity method of accounting.

 We also have limited partner interests in two social investment funds.
 The funds seek to address pressing social and environmental challenges through debt and equity investments.
 Our interest in these investments is 0.72% and 1.60%.
-As of December 31, 2021 and 2020, our investment in the partnerships was \$1.5 million.
+As of December 31, 2022 and 2021, our investment in the partnerships was \$1.4 million and \$1.5 million, respectively.
 These interests are accounted for under the fair value method of accounting.